s-naidu/automation-scripts/encoding_order_discrepancies/README.md

 5. Select a channel
 6. Click on "add Incoming WebHook Integration"
 7. Copy the "WebHookURL" and paste in .env file

 #Steps for execution
 1. Create a new directory.
 2. Insert the script and key inside that directory.
-3. Update the database credentials, passphrase for the key, slack webhook url and channel-name in .env file.
+3. Update the database credentials, slack webhook url and channel-name in .env file.
 4. Install the dependencies.
 5. Run the script.